-- 1. Open a browser window and navigate to http://<jenkins server url>:8080. - 2.
+- Open a browser window and navigate to the Jenkins server URL.
+By default the Jenkins URL is http://localhost:8080. - 2.
 From the Jenkins menu, select Manage Jenkins > Manage Plugins. - 3.
 On the Plugin Manager page, click the Installed tab. - 4.
 Verify that Fortify Jenkins Plugin is included in the list of installed plugins.